develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 If you are a hands-on person (like me) and can't wait to actually start getting productive with database development, the next thing that probably crosses your mind is where should I start right now?
 Depending on your prerequisites, there are a few alternatives.
 For starters, you have to make up your mind on which "planet" you want to live on.
-The major ecosystems to choose from at the time being are Amazon AWS or Microsoft Azure ecosystems.
+The major ecosystems to choose from at the time being are Amazon AWS or Microsoft Azure.
 Amazon AWS has been longer around than Microsoft Azure and it is therefore somewhat more widely adopted than Microsoft Azure.
 However, Microsoft Azure ecosystem is rapidly catching up with Amazon AWS and is only slightly behind in terms of market share.

 In general, Amazon AWS has a wider range of services.
-It may sound good but in reality it is often far from ideal.
+It may sound good but in reality it is actually far from ideal.
 It turns out that
-Amazon AWS has a lot of partially or fully overlapping services, making it confusing to figure out the right stack.
-Also the AWS service family is quite fragmented and does not provide a well opinionated pathway.
-The same applies to documentation which is quite fragmented.
+Amazon AWS has many partially or fully overlapping services and tools, making it confusing to figure out the right stack.
+Also the AWS service family is quite fragmented and does not provide a clearly opinionated pathway.
+The same applies to the documentation which is quite decentralized.
 AWS web console is also confusing and far from intuitive to use.
-On the other hand, Microsoft Azure appears far more focused and provides a family of services that are well thought out and play well together.
+On the other hand, Microsoft Azure appears far more focused and provides a family of services that is a well thought out complete product with all parts playing well together.
 Having worked on both environments, I would recommend to go for Microsoft Azure and .NET if you don't need to carry any AWS based legacy "lambda" liabilities on your shoulders.

+My personal opinion as a freelance developer is that by choosing Microsoft Azure, you will get your web services developed, deployed, up and running in a fraction of the time that would be required when working on AWS.
+The complexity and fragmentation of the AWS ecosystem means that your company needs a dedicated "cloud architect" to navigate in this mess.
+On Microsoft Azure, on the other hand, the things seem properly streamlined and orchestrated by definition, which means that normal "off-the-shelf" developers will be able to construct a robust and maintainable systems - just by following Microsoft's instructions written in cleartext.

-Nevertheless, if you want to go for MongoDB and wonder how to implement your cloud-based business system on top of it, let's examine how to possible go about in either cloud enviroment.
+Now, back to MongoDB.
+If you want to go for MongoDB and wonder how to implement your cloud-based business system on top of it, let's examine how to possibly go about it in each mentioned cloud enviroment.

-## MongoDB on Amazon AWS
+## Amazon AWS
 If you have to choose AWS, just go ahead and install [AWS SAM tool](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) - as suprising as it may sound.
 Namely, this tool isn't anything Mongo-specific.
 So let me explain my thinking!

 When you want to start using MongoDB Atlas Data API on AWS, you need to use [AWS API Gateway](https://aws.amazon.com/api-gateway/).